FormidableLabs/radium/CONTRIBUTING.md

 - Run lint using `npm run lint`
 - Run flow using `flow`

-## Dist

-Please do not commit changes to files in `dist`.
-These files are only committed when we tag releases.

 ## Releasing a new version to NPM (only for project administrators):

 1. Update `CHANGELOG.md`, following format for previous versions
-2. Run `npm run dist` to generate the dist builds
-3. Commit as "Prepare for version 0.XX.Y"
+2. Commit as "Changelog for version 0.XX.Y"
-4. Run `npm version patch` to update `package.json` and add a tag
+3. Run `npm version patch` (or `minor`, `major` as appropriate) to update `package.json` and add a tag
-5. Run `npm publish` to run tests and lint, build the `lib` directory, and publish to NPM if all is well
+4. Run `npm publish` to run tests and lint, build the `lib` ands `dist` directories, and publish to NPM if all is well
-6. Run `git push && git push --tags`
+5. Run `git push && git push --tags`